hoaiduyit/react-pannellum/README.md

 };
 ```

+### title (optional): string

+If set, the value is displayed as the panorama’s title.
+If no title is desired, don’t set this parameter.

+### description (optional): string

+If set, the value is displayed as the panorama’s description.
+If no description is desired, don’t set this parameter.

+### author (optional): string

+If set, the value is displayed as the panorama’s author.
+If no author is desired, don’t set this parameter.

 ### autoLoad (optional): boolean

 When set to `true`, the panorama will automatically load.
 When `false`, the user needs to click on the load button to load the panorama.
 Defaults to `false`.